Meet Our Pathology Residents & Fellows

 Xia Qian

-Xia joins us as a PGY2 resident after beginning her training at Mt.
+Xia graduated with both an MD and PhD from Nanjing Medical University, where she studied molecular targets for cancer therapy.
+She has conducted post-doctoral research at Albert Einstein College of Medicine and Washington University in St. Louis, focusing on cell signaling pathways implicated in the mechanisms of cancer metastasis.
+Xia joined us after completing her first-year training at Mt.
 Sinai.
-She graduated with both an MD and PhD from Nanjing Medical University, where she studied molecular targets for cancer therapy.
-In post-doctoral positions she has published on cell signaling pathways in cancer and mechanisms of cancer metastasis.
-In her spare time, Xia loves jogging, traveling, and spending time with her family.
+Outside of work, Xia enjoys jogging, traveling, and spending time with her family.

 Danielle Stamer